MSaifAsif/sample-skeleton-projects/README.md

 **Description:** Basic implementation of creating an XML SOAP web service using Axis2.
 Note that this is just a web service implementation, to consume the web service, use any web service client like SOAPUI or you can create your own.

 **How to run:** To run the project, checkout and deploy the war on tomcat7 application server.
 The wsdl will be available at the URL `http://localhost:8080/AxisWebserviceHelloWorld/services/CalculatorService?wsdl`.

+## <a name="ejb-hw">EJBs</a> [&#8593;](#list-index)
+**Language:** Java

+**Description:** Basic implementation of how to create, deploy and then retrieve a stateless session bean using the EJBs API via JNDI.

+**How to run:** There are two parts on how to execute the project.
+First we need to build the project with `mvn clean install`.
+Next, copy the built war file into the deployements folder for the application server (project has been optimized and tested against wildfly8.2).
+Once deployed, now we need to retrieve this EJB via JNDI.
+For this, run the main method in the class `com.sample.client.StandAloneClient`.
+You can see the logs printed in the server logs.

 ## <a name="py-unit">pyUnit</a> [&#8593;](#list-index)
 **Language:** Python